mxshvili/SQL/README.md

-# Mariam Pirtskhalaishvili's SQL Portfolio
+# Mariam Pirtskhalaishvili's Portfolio
-### Welcome to my SQL portfolio!
-This code repository contains examples of SQL I've written.
+### Welcome to my portfolio!
+This code repository contains examples of code I've written.
 Feel free to take a look and reach out if you have any questions.